the-teachingRSE-project/competencies/competencies.md

 in setting up their analysis pipeline and/or \ac{RDM} solutions.
 When the field requires research on sensitive data or information, e.g., patient information in medicine, this RSE should have knowledge about secure transfer methods and/or ways to anonymise the data.
-As part of \ac{RDM}, this RSE profile is able to support all stages of the research data life-cycle [@Nieva2020], with synchronous data management processes.
+As part of \ac{RDM}, this RSE profile is able to support all stages of the research data life cycle [@Nieva2020], with synchronous data management processes.
 Those processes implement established best practices for planning and documenting of data acquisition in a \ac{DMP}, as well as for management, storage, and preservation of data, and publication and sharing of data in repositories according to the \ac{FAIR} principles [@FAIR].